Soups, statues and soothsayers in demand as China eases one-child law

 With an estimated bump of up to 10 percent in the number of births per year, the demand for maternal healthcare is bound to surge, a lift for private hospital operators who are increasing their share of China's gigantic healthcare market.

-Healthcare providers like Singapore-based Raffles Medical Group Ltd (RAFG.SI), Malaysia's IHH Healthcare Bhd (IHHH.KL) and U.S. healthcare firm Chindex International Inc CHDX.O already operate in China.
+Healthcare providers like Singapore-based Raffles Medical Group Ltd, Malaysia's IHH Healthcare Bhd and U.S. healthcare firm Chindex International Inc already operate in China.

 "I think for the short-term we can expect some kind of rebound of the fertility rate as women rush to have more babies in the next few years," said Peng Xizhe, a demographics expert at Fudan University in Shanghai.